Berahthraben/Tartarus/README.md

 Got interested?
 Want to download the software?
 Follow the steps below:
 *Warning: Requires JAVA 8+ installed. https://www.java.com/en/download/*

-1. Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.;
+1. Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.

 2. Run the program from your desktop/assigned folder and you're good to go!
-Magic!;
+Magic!

 # Advanced Users
 Want to compile to code yourself to be safe?
 No problem!
 Here's what you need:
 <p align="center">**ECLIPSE USERS**</p>

+1. Clone the repository through your favorite platform (usually Git is the best).

+2. Create a new project, include the cloned repository and the sources.

+3. Build the project and you're good to go!

+<p align="center">**NETBEANS USERS**</p>

-1. Clone the repository through your favorite platform (usually Git);
+1. Clone the repository through your favorite platform (usually Git is the best).

-2. Load up the Classes in your favorite IDE (Eclipse is supported, though Netbeans is prefered
+2. In NetBeans, select File > Open Project > ...
+And navigate to the repository you just downloaded

+3. Everything should load up automatically, since it was originally intended for NetBeans.
+If it doesn't create a new project called "Tartarus", name the source-package as "my.firstprogram" and set the main class to "PrincipalUI.java"

+4. Select Run > Clean and Build project

+5. A folder called "dist" will be created inside the repository.
+Open it and run "Tartarus.jar"

+# Upcoming features

+- Customer editor -> Still need to implement the UI.
+For the time being, navigate to your program folder and edit "logs.txt" if you need anything changed.
+- Sorting methods for Usernames Alphabetically/Completed or Ongoing Commissions/Dates
+- A better way to store important links (Including Social Media/Methods of Contact usernames)

+# Credits

+Thanks to the entire community of StackOverflow for keeping my head wrapped around a bitchy language like Java.
+Original Program implementation / Idea -> Soerakraven / Berahthraben / Nicolas D. Ribeiro
+Contributors: N/D